Skip to Main Content

 Go back to the top of the page

-Other common congenital spine abnormalities include:
+Other common congenital vertebral anomalies include:

 • Abnormal spinal alignment.
 Abnormalities in spinal alignment may cause pain, loss of function and breathing restriction.
 An abnormal alignment may be described as: